Peter Strzok: Post-FBI

+Lawsuit

 Strzok filed a wrongful termination lawsuit against the DOJ and the FBI in federal court on August 6, 2019, asking to be reinstated and awarded back pay.
 He argued that the Justice Department had terminated him because of "unrelenting pressure" from Trump over his comments in private text messages.
 Strzok asserted in the suit that his sentiments were "protected political speech," that the DOJ had violated his privacy by releasing his texts to the media, and that his termination violated the First Amendment.
 He alleged that the Trump administration had "consistently tolerated and even encouraged partisan political speech by federal employees", but only if that speech lauded the president and denounced his opponents.
 He said his removal was "part of a broader campaign against the very principle of free speech ... initiated and led by" Trump.
 The Justice Department and FBI spokeswomen declined to comment.
 In February 2023, federal judge Amy Berman Jackson ruled that Trump and FBI director Christopher Wray could be questioned under oath regarding the suit.

+His lawsuit was consolidated with that of Lisa Page, who in December 2019 sued the FBI and Justice Department, accusing them of violating the Privacy Act.
+In May 2024, Strzok and Page reached a tentative settlement with the Justice Department.
+On July 26, it was revealed that Strzok will receive $1.2 million and Lisa Page will receive $800,000.

+Book

 In September 2020, Houghton Mifflin Harcourt published Strzok's book, Compromised: Counterintelligence and the Threat of Donald J. Trump, which became a New York Times and Washington Post bestseller.
 During an NBC News interview upon release of the book, Strzok confirmed a recent report in The New York Times that the FBI had opened a broad counterintelligence investigation into Trump after the president fired FBI director James Comey in May 2017, based on concerns over Trump's "financial entanglements" with Russia.
 That investigation was curtailed days later by Deputy Attorney General Rod Rosenstein, giving the FBI the impression that the incipient Mueller investigation would pursue it, though Rosenstein instructed Mueller not to, effectively ending the investigation.

+Academics

+Since October 2020, Strzok has been an adjunct professor at Georgetown University’s School of Foreign Service.

+Podcast

 On February 6, 2023, the Cleanup On Aisle 45 podcast, hosted by Allison Gill, announced that Peter Strzok would be the new co-host starting on February 22, 2023.
+On the November 27, 2024 episode of ‘’Cleanup on Aisle 45’’ Allison Gill announced, that Peter Strzok was no longer going to be the co-host for an undisclosed reason after that episode.